Treatment Duration

 Return to Normal Activities: Patients are more likely to resume regular activities, including work, travel, and hobbies.
 The ability to partake in everyday tasks and enjoy leisure activities contributes to a sense of normalcy and well-being.

-The liver transplant process comprises three primary stages.
+The process comprises three primary stages.
 These are:

 Evaluation: Patients undergo a thorough assessment to determine their eligibility for the transplant procedure.